 1. Grabs Attention within Seconds

 In this world where the content is more abundant than water, it’s too easy for anyone’s attention to be snapped away in the blink of an eye.
-Just another feed, a single refresh, or a pop up from somewhere else, and just like that, the bubble that you created after investing so many efforts is popped.
+Just another feed, a single refresh, or a pop-up from somewhere else, and just like that, the bubble that you created after investing so many efforts is popped.

-User generated content works seamlessly because even if something ‘made up’ comes upfront, the consumer is more likely to trust what is actually experienced by the actual user.
+UGC works seamlessly because even if something ‘made up’ comes upfront, the consumer is more likely to trust what is actually experienced by the actual user.

 As per Tintup – When customers create and share content on social media channels, they get 28% higher engagement against any standard company posts.